Climate and Average Weather Year Round in Rochester New York, United States

 The average hourly wind speed in Rochester experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 5.1 months, from November 1 to April 5, with average wind speeds of more than 8.5 miles per hour.
-The windiest day of the year is January 17, with an average hourly wind speed of 11.3 miles per hour.
+The windiest month of the year in Rochester is January, with an average hourly wind speed of 11.2 miles per hour.

 The calmer time of year lasts for 6.9 months, from April 5 to November 1.
-The calmest day of the year is July 29, with an average hourly wind speed of 5.7 miles per hour.
+The calmest month of the year in Rochester is July, with an average hourly wind speed of 5.8 miles per hour.

 The predominant average hourly wind direction in Rochester is from the west throughout the year.